Karan7s7n/MyFillm/README.md

 # 🎬 Vixoo - Movie Finder Website

 Vixoo is a fast, stylish, and interactive movie search web application.
-Built using a modern stack like Vite, TypeScript, and TailwindCSS, it's integrated with the TMDb API for movie data and Supabase for user authentication and data storage.
+Built using a modern stack like Vite, TypeScript, and TailwindCSS, it's integrated with the TMDb API for movie data and Supabase for user authentication and data storagge.

 ---